corespring/corespring-container/modules/docs/src/docs/components/index.md

 # Component Spec

-There are 3 types of component: [UiComponent], [Layout] and [Library]
+There are 3 types of component: [Interaction], [Layout] and [Library]

-* UiComponents - Interactive elements that are part of the test, and so consist of client side logic and server side logic.
+* Interaction - Interactive elements allow a user to interact with them, and consist of client side and server side logic.
 * Layout - Ui elements that can contain other elements, they are not part of the test and are client side only.
 * Library - for sharing either client or server side logic amongst components use Libraries.

-## UiComponent
+## Interaction

-//TODO - UiComponent rename to Interaction

 ### How to depend on a library